 Week One: Law in a Global Context

-In a simplified but realistic legal setting, students use a closed packet of U.S., international, and/or foreign legal materials to address legal problems that draw from their fall semester courses.
+In a simplified but realistic legal setting, students use a closed packet of materials to address one of two legal problems, described below.
 The course is taught entirely as a problem-based exercise and has a strong skills component.
-Students are put in roles and collaborate with others on their team, negotiate with those on opposing sides, and participate in an arbitration or judicial hearing.
+Students are put in roles and collaborate and strategize with others on their team; depending on the problem, they may negotiate with those on opposing sides, participate in key witness or client interviews, take part in a judicial hearing, and/or make a client presentation of their legal findings and recommendations.

 Course Structure, Requirements and Attendance